PiyushSaxena05/Orvixa/README.md

 spending pattern and occurred outside their usual activity hours.
 ```

-### 3. AI Retry Advisor (Ollama, running locally)
+### 4. AI Retry Advisor (Ollama, running locally)
 - On every `FAILED` transaction, the backend checks the user's recent failure history and sends it, along with the failed amount, to the same local Ollama model.
 - The model returns **one short, practical suggestion** (e.g. *"Try again after a few minutes or contact your bank"*) instead of a generic "Payment Failed" message.
 - Stored on the transaction as `retrySuggestion` and pushed to the frontend in real time, same as fraud flags.

-### 4. Conversational Assistant (RAG over transaction history)
+### 5. Conversational Assistant (RAG over transaction history)
-- A dedicated `/api/assistant/ask` endpoint accepts a natural-language question plus a `userId`.
+- A dedicated `/api/assistant/ask` endpoint accepts a natural-language question; the user is identified via JWT, not a client-supplied ID.
 - The backend **retrieves** that user's full transaction history and computes accurate summary facts (total transactions, success count, failure count) in Java — not left to the model to calculate.
-- Both the raw history and the pre-computed facts are injected into a prompt (retrieval-augmented generation), explicitly instructing the model to answer only from the provided data and to say so honestly if it can't.
+- Both the raw history and the pre-computed facts are injected into a prompt (retrieval-augmented generation), explicitly instructing the model to answer only from the provided data and to say so honestly if it can't — verified in practice: when asked about data outside the provided context, the model correctly declined rather than guessing.
 - Exposed in the frontend as a simple chat widget (`AssistantChat.jsx`) with optimistic UI updates and a "Thinking..." state while waiting on the model.

-### 5. Real-Time Updates (WebSocket / STOMP)
+### 6. Real-Time Updates (WebSocket / STOMP)
-- Spring's STOMP-over-WebSocket broker (`/ws` endpoint) broadcasts every transaction state change to a per-user topic: `/topic/transactions/{userId}`.
+- Spring's STOMP-over-WebSocket broker (`/ws` endpoint) broadcasts every transaction state change to a per-user topic: `/topic/transactions/{userEmail}`.
 - The React frontend subscribes on load and merges incoming updates into its transaction list live — no polling, no manual refresh.
 A transaction visibly moves `CREATED → SUCCESS → FLAGGED` (or `CREATED → FAILED`, with a retry tip) in real time.

-### 6. Transaction Persistence
+### 7. Transaction Persistence
-- Every transaction (order ID, payment ID, amount, currency, user, status, fraud score, fraud explanation, retry suggestion, timestamps) is stored in an embedded H2 database — zero external setup required.
+- Every transaction (order ID, payment ID, amount, currency, owning user, status, fraud score, fraud explanation, retry suggestion, timestamps) is stored in an embedded H2 database — zero external setup required.

-### 7. CORS Configuration
+### 8. CORS Configuration
-- `/api/**` explicitly allows the local Vite dev origin, since frontend and backend run on different ports during development.
+- Explicitly scoped to the local Vite dev origin, since frontend and backend run on different ports during development.

-### 8. Frontend Polish
+### 9. Frontend Polish
+- A real login/signup screen gates the app; the JWT is kept in `localStorage` and attached to every API call.
 - Loading and empty states for the transaction list (no more blank screens while history is fetching or before a user's first payment).
 - Client-side amount validation and inline error messages on the payment form, instead of silent console-only failures.